Hinnom Valley Overview

 4. It was an ugly place where ugly things happened.

-1. In the Hinnom Valley, the city dumped its waste and burned their trash.
+1. In the lower part of the Hinnom Valley and Kidron Valley, the city dumped its waste and burned its trash.

-Because the Hinnom Valley is located on the southeast side of Jerusalem, the prevailing winds carry the winds away from the city.
+Because the Hinnom and Kidron Valleys are located on the southeast side of Jerusalem, the prevailing winds carry the winds away from the city.
 For this reason, it became the city dump.

 Dead animals from the temple sacrifices were thrown there to rot and be eaten by worms and maggots.

 Trash was burned here.

 It was smelly, ugly, burning, crawling with worms, full of rot, and full of disease.